Role profiles

 Approving a role profile

-All new role profiles are saved as draft and must be approved by a user with the appropriate permissions (Permission 2) before they can be used to recruit or be assigned to users.
+All new role profiles are saved as drafts and must be approved by a user with the appropriate permissions (Permission 2) before they can be used to recruit or be assigned to users.

-To approve a role profile, find it in the role profiles listing page and edit it.
+To approve a role profile, find it on the role profiles listing page and edit it.

-You will see a banner on top of the page, informing you that the role profile is in draft mode and ask if you want to approve it.
+You will see a banner on top of the page, informing you that the role profile is in draft mode and asking if you want to approve it.

 Changing status/deleting a role profile